-Having worked with MBA applicants on their application essays in the past five years, I have observed that every year the application essay writing is getting more and more challenging for the applicants.
+Having worked with MBA applicants on their application essays in the past five years, I have observed that the application essay writing is getting more and more challenging for the applicants every year.
 In this highly competitive admissions process, admissions essays distinguish them from the sea of equally qualified applicants they are competing with.
-One of the greatest challenges that stares business school applicants in the face is that every year, business schools come up with essay prompts that challenge them to use their imagination and creativity.
-These questions are thoughtfully composed by the Admission Committee to get illuminating glimpses into the lives of their prospective students.
-These essay questions offer the applicants an opportunity to showcase their interests and passions, their background and life experiences that have shaped their unique personalities.
+One of the greatest challenges that stare business school applicants in the face is that business schools come up with essay prompts that challenge them to use their imagination and creativity every year.
+These questions are thoughtfully composed by the Admission Committee to get illuminating glimpses into their prospective students' lives.
+These essay questions offer the applicants an opportunity to showcase their interests and passions, backgrounds, and life experiences that have shaped their unique personalities.

-I would like to share some of the most interesting essay questions that have intrigued my students.
+I want to share some of the most interesting essay questions that have intrigued my students.

 This unique essay question seems to be a favorite of Haas as it has been asked four times so far and aims to get insights into the writer’s personality.
 It is more challenging than it appears to select a particular song that expresses your thinking and values and reflects the true you.
-By explaining what is common between your personality and the lyrics of this song and how this song defines who you are, you are in fact sharing your emotions, feelings, values, fears, and dreams which in turn reveal your personality traits that will set you apart from other candidates.
-The “what” of the song is not as important as the “why.”
+By explaining what is common between your personality and the lyrics of this song and how this song defines who you are, you are, in fact, sharing your emotions, feelings, values, fears, and dreams, which in turn reveal the personality traits that will set you apart from other candidates.
+The “what” of the song is not as important as the “why"?”

-Another fascinating but highly creative essay prompt that has made the applicants sweat themselves out is Cornell’s ‘Table of Contents’.
-By asking you to create a table of contents of your life story, Cornell is also offering you an opportunity to demonstrate your passions/ abilities/ influences/ accomplishments that have not been described anywhere else in your application.
+Another fascinating but highly creative essay prompt that has made the applicants sweat themselves out is Cornell’s ‘Table of Contents.’
+By asking you to create a table of contents of your life story, Cornell offers you an opportunity to demonstrate your passions/ abilities/ influences/ accomplishments that have not been described anywhere else in your application.
 You may approach this essay in two ways- thematically or chronologically.
-Please note that this year’s students are allowed to use up to 500 words instead of 300 words.
+Please note that this year’s students can use up to 500 words instead of 300 words.

-3. The "Team Fuqua" spirit and community is one of the things that sets The Duke MBA experience apart, and it is a concept that extends beyond the student body to include faculty, staff, and administration.
-When a new person joins the Admissions team, we ask that person to share with everyone in the office a list of "25 Random Things about Yourself."
+3. The "Team Fuqua" spirit and community is one thing that sets The Duke MBA experience apart.
+It is a concept that extends beyond the student body to include faculty, staff, and administration.
+When a new person joins the Admissions team, we ask that person to share with everyone in the office a list of "25 Random Things About Yourself."
 As an Admissions team, we already know the new hire's professional and academic background, so learning these "25 Random Things" helps us get to know someone's personality, background, special talents, and more.
-In this spirit, the Admissions Committee also wants to get to know you–beyond the professional and academic achievements listed in your resume and transcript.
-You can share with us important life experiences, your likes/ dislikes, hobbies, achievements, fun facts, or anything that helps us understand what makes you who you are.
+In this spirit, the Admissions Committee also wants to know you–beyond the professional and academic achievements listed in your resume and transcript.
+You can share important life experiences, likes/ dislikes, hobbies, achievements, fun facts, or anything that helps us understand what makes you who you are.
 Share with us your list of "25 Random Things" about YOU.

 Duke’s list of 25 random things is my personal favorite.
-For the last five years, the Fuqua School of Business at Duke University has been asking applicants to share a list of “25 Random Things” about themselves.
-This question allows applicants to showcase interesting and meaningful facts about themselves that they otherwise might not get a chance to share with the Ad .Com.
+For the last five years, the Fuqua School of Business at Duke University has asked applicants to share a list of “25 Random Things” about themselves.
+This question allows applicants to showcase interesting and meaningful facts about themselves that they otherwise might not get a chance to share with the Ad.Com.

-This question also requires lot of soul searching and self-reflection as you think of exchanging roles with someone you aspire to be.
-Through this question, the Ad .Com would like to see your thought process and your view of your personal and professional goals.
+This question also requires a lot of soul searching and self-reflection as you think of exchanging roles with someone you aspire to be.
+The Ad.Com would like to see your thought process and your view of your personal and professional goals through this question.
 Again the ‘why’ part of this question is more important than the ‘what’ part

 This is another question that baffles students and demands significant self-refection.
-In addition to introspection, discussion with your parents, siblings and spouse may also help you identify your distinguishing qualities.
+In addition to introspection, discussion with your parents, siblings, and spouse may also help you identify your distinguishing qualities.
 You may shortlist 2-3 personal traits and one professional trait and illustrate them with examples.
-Avoid listing 10 traits as that would read like laundry list without any real life examples.
-Make statements about your personal or professional trait and back them up as evidences of your statements.
-For each talent/ quality, you should also reflect on factors from your life that have influenced/ shaped your personality.
+Avoid listing 10 traits that would read like the laundry list without any real-life examples.
+Make statements about your personal or professional trait and back them up as evidence of your statements.
+For each talent/ quality, you should also reflect on your life factors that have influenced/ shaped your personality.

 When discussing creative questions that stimulate the thought process, I would like to recall the following two essay questions that Richard Ivey (2013-14) and Georgia Tech (2012-13) had asked in the past.

-This ‘found time’ question expected the applicants to describe how they would use their new-found time off if they came to know that their office was unexpectedly closed for a day Would they like to pursue your passions/ interest (read a book, play, hike) or would they like to spend time with your family, friends?
+This ‘found time’ question expected the applicants to describe how they would use their new-found time off if they came to know that their office was unexpectedly closed for a day.
+Would they like to pursue your passions/interests (read a book, play, hike), or would they like to spend time with your family, friends?
 Your response to the question would give the Ad Com an understanding of your interests and passions.

 Some other interesting questions that allow applicants to showcase their creativity and imagination are: